ricard1997/twod-analysis-kit/docs/source/Membrane.rst

 code is able to compute packing defects for a single frame as well as for full trajectories with several frames.
 Also, our code outperforms packmemb, doing the computations faster.

-To use packign defects you should import the class as follows:
+To use packing defects you should import the class as follows:

 .. code-block:: python